Neurodivergence

 Anxiety and OCD

 In today’s world, everybody experiences symptoms of anxiety.
-I use Cognitive Behavioral coping skills and Dialectical Behavioral distress tolerance skills to teach children how to manage their own emotions.
+We use Cognitive Behavioral coping skills and Dialectical Behavioral distress tolerance skills to teach children how to manage their own emotions.
 For OCD and specific phobias, I use a combination of these techniques as well as Exposure and Response Prevention to address intrusive thoughts, obsessions, and compulsions.

 Behavioral Interventions